alexhagen/alexhagen.github.io/codes.md

   - **Python data analysis and visualization classes:** To publish, you need to make a lot of figures and do a lot of analysis, and I've saved the non-specific ones of those to these libraries
-  - **Challenge/class project programs:** Most classes that have a final project are good ways to show off your skills, so I'll be cleaning up some of these (such as finite element codes, or point kinetics) to display on this page.

   I'm providing all of these with no license whatsoever, so have fun coding!
 from_posts: false
 codes:
-  - title: ah_tcp_serv
-    link: ah_tcp_serv/
-    type: c++
-    keywords: c,cpp,tcp,server,networking,communication,signal slot
-  - title: ah_tcp_client
-    link: ah_tcp_client/
-    type: c++
-    keywords: c,cpp,tcp,client,networking,communication,signal slot
   - title: pym
     link: pym/
     type: python